ConfigureID/ConfigureID-iOS-SDK/README.md

     ```
 - The demo runs some query calls, included update recipe.
 To be able to run it, ask the team for the correct values.
 - The demo will pick the data from the json config files.
 Make sure you create the `prod-2d-product.json` and `prod-3d-product.json`
+- Open `Context.swift` and change the properties that depend on the product accordingly

 ## 🏷 License